GuidesWikiWhat To Consider When Buying A PC Case?

 Form Factors

-The first thing a consumer needs to learn when buying a PC case is how many types there are.
-There are four main case sizes: mini-ITX, micro-ATX, standard ATX, and extended ATX (also referred to as E-ATX).[1]
+The form factor, which refers to size and dimension, is one of the most important factors when choosing a PC case.[1]
+There are four main case sizes: mini-ITX, micro-ATX, standard ATX, and extended ATX (also referred to as E-ATX).

 Mini-ITX cases are the smallest, while the E-ATX cases are the biggest.[2]
 So, depending on the kind of build you’re going for, you’ll need to consider the case form factor.